timmattison/sjmmie/README.md

 Step 2: Add the externs required for interception into sjmmie.h
 ---------------------------------------------------------------

-There are four required externs for each intercepted function.
-They are the name of the interceptor in Java, its arguments in JNI type signature format (http://docs.oracle.com/javase/1.5.0/docs/guide/jni/spec/types.html#wp276), a JNI methodID reference to the interceptor, XXX and another random variable that I don't get XXX.
+There are three required externs for each intercepted function.
+They are the name of the interceptor in Java, its arguments in JNI type signature format (http://docs.oracle.com/javase/1.5.0/docs/guide/jni/spec/types.html#wp276), a JNI methodID reference to the interceptor.
 For send it looks like this:

 // For intercepting "send"
 extern const char *send_interceptor_name;
 extern const char *send_interceptor_arguments;
 extern jmethodID java_send_method;
-extern jmethodID send_interceptor;

 Step 3: Unroll the C parameters if necessary
 --------------------------------------------